 Foreground, Midground, Background Photography Ideas

-Using foreground, middleground and background in photography is a key concept to achieve depth in a photo.
+Using foreground, middleground and background in photography is a key concept to achieve depth in a photo which makes the image more interesting and eye-catching.

 get the free photography checklists